BrianButterly/programming-univbasics-3-conclusion/README.md

 # Programming as Conversation Part 3: Conclusion

-In this module we've learned to take our _expressions_ and _statements_ and combine them into paragraphs with ***power***: _methods_.
+In this module, we've learned to take our _expressions_ and _statements_ and combine them into paragraphs with ***power***: _methods_.

 Methods let us: